 Figure 4.
 Use of rigid and flexible nephroscopes to access stones in the kidney through a small incision in the skin.

-Urinary stones are a common cause of visits to the emergency department.
+Ureteral stones are a common cause of visits to the emergency department.
 Patients are usually referred on to the urologist, who will then advise on the most appropriate treatment approach based on the stone’s size, characteristics of the urinary tract anatomy, and clinical condition.
-Advances in medical therapy and surgical technologies now allow stones to be eradicated successfully with minimal scars, less pain and swift recovery.
+Advances in medical therapy and surgical technologies now allow stones to be eradicated successfully with minimal scars, less pain, and swift recovery.

 For further enquiries or to make an appointment, please click here